Oyedunmade/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This repository is for 0x06-pointers_arrays_strings
+This readme.md file is for 0x06-pointers_arrays_strings